state-hiu/osmgeoweek-2016/_posts/events/0100-01-41-Monroe-Community-College.md

 Monroe Community College YouthMappers Mapathon with visiting (in person) chapter representatives from SUNY Geneseo, Cornell University, SUNY Fredonia, and Texas Tech University.
-Also additional activities/presentations/posters With on Wednesday, November 16
+Also additional activities/presentations/posters on Wednesday, November 16